drupol/php-conventions/README.md

 In conjunction with `extra_tasks`, use `skip_tasks` to skip tasks if needed.

+### Testsuites

+Do you want to specify some pre-defined tasks you want to run?
+It is easy to configure and run custom testsuites.

+Available testsuites are:

+* cs (composer, composer_normalize, yamllint, phplint, twigcs, phpcsfixer, phpcs)
+* static-analysis (phpstan)
+* security (securitychecker)

+To run a particular testsuite:

+`./vendor/bin/grumphp run --testsuite=cs`

 ## Contributing

 See the file [CONTRIBUTING.md](.github/CONTRIBUTING.md) but feel free to contribute to this library by sending Github pull requests.